Boosting Deep Neural Networks with Geometrical Prior Knowledge: A Survey: Architecture Constraints

-\cite{SteerableCNNs} propose a general framework where the features of an equivariant CNN are a steerable composition of feature types which encode certain transformation symmetries.
+\cite{SteerableCNNs} propose a general framework where the features of an equivariant CNN are defined as steerable compositions of feature types each encoding certain transformation symmetries.
 This implies that the learned representations transform in a predictable linear manner under transformations of the input.
 The choice of elementary feature types imposes constraints on the network weights and architecture which reduces the number of learnable parameters.
-Cohen and Welling use concepts from group representation theory to describe the mappings learned by an equivariant CNN.
-Feature maps are modeled as fibers at each position of the base space (see Figure \ref{fig:fibers}).
+Concepts from group representation theory are used to describe the learned maps of equivariant CNNs.
+Feature maps are modeled as fibers at each position of the base space.
 An equivariant map processing those fibers is called \textit{intertwiner} and can be expressed as a direct sum of \textit{irreducible representations}.
 Finally, they elaborate that the steerable CNN framework can be expanded to other forms of homogeneous spaces, e.g. graphs.

+\cite{PACBayesianGeneralizationBoundEquiv} derive a PAC-Bayesian generalization bound for steerable CNNs whose representations can be expressed as a direct sum of irreducible representation.
+The bound combines the representation theoretic framework from \cite{SteerableCNNs} with the PAC-Bayes framework in the Fourier domain and can be used to determine the impact of group size, multiplicity and type of irreducible representations on the generalization error.
+In general, the generalization capability of G-CNNs improves for larger group sizes.

+\cite{ClassificationGInvariant} classify all single-hidden-layer DNNs with ReLU-activations that are invariant to a finite orthogonal group $G$.
+Therefore, the \textit{signed permutations} of the architectures' underlying irreducible representations is used.
+This systematic G-invariant architecture classification allows to find the optimal invariant architecture for a specific problem.
+In combination with a characterization of network morphisms, i.e. transitions between different architectures, Neural Architecture Search among different G-invariant architectures is enabled.